-disclose it and should not participate in the decision-making process. (c) Receipt of gifts from third parties - ept gifts of minimal value. from any supplier, contractor If it is not practical to return, (d) Compliance with Laws & Regulations Ensure the Company's fa best business practices. ithful compliance with all ap plicable laws, regulations and (e) Respect for Trade Secrets/Use of Non- public Information or learned by reason of n-public information acquired al confidential information to (f) Use of Company Funds, Assets and Information Observe discretion in use of funds and assets.
+disclose it and should not participate in the decision-making process. (c) Receipt of gifts from third parties Must not solicit or accept any gift, regardless of value, from any supplier, contractor or business partner, except gifts of minimal value.
+If it is not practical to return, such gift must be shared with other employees. (d) Compliance with Laws & Regulations Ensure the Company's fa best business practices. ithful compliance with all ap plicable laws, regulations and (e) Respect for Trade Secrets/Use of Non- public Information Keep secure and confidential trade secrets and all non-public information acquired or learned by reason of position.
+Should not reveal confidential information to unauthorized persons without authority of the Board. (f) Use of Company Funds, Assets and Information Observe discretion in use of funds and assets.
 Confidential information must not be disclosed without the proper authority.
 Observe discretion in use of funds and assets.
 Be mindful of eliminating unnecessary consumption and wasteful practices.
 Confidential information must not be disclosed without the proper authority.
 Observe discretion in use of funds and assets.
 Be mindful of eliminating unnecessary consumption and wasteful practices.
 Confidential information must not be disclosed without the proper authority. (g) Employment & Labor Laws & Policies Ensure the Company's faithful compliance with employment and labor law & policies.
 The Company seeks to reasonably assist its and its subsidiaries and affiliates' employee and his family in providing for their economic security.
 The Company seeks to reasonably assist its and its subsidiaries and affiliates' employee and his family in providing for their economic security. (h) Disciplinary action The Company observes the provisions on disqualification and temporary disqualification of directors as provided in the Company's Manual of Corporate Governance.
 Rules and regulations shall be enforced fairly and consistently.
 Violations shall result in disciplinary actions depending on frequency, seriousness and circumstances of the offense.
 The employee shall be given the opportunity to present his side.
 Rules and regulations shall be enforced fairly and consistently.
 Violations shall result in disciplinary actions depending on frequency, seriousness and circumstances of the offense.
-The employee shall be given the opportunity to present his side. (i) Whistle Blower Reports of wrongdoing may be made directly to the Chairman for proper disposition to ensure confidentiality of information and protection of the identity of the whistle blower. (j) (j) Conflict Resolution Amicable settlement through alternative dispute resolution
+The employee shall be given the opportunity to present his side. (i) Whistle Blower Reports of wrongdoing may be made directly to the Chairman for proper disposition to ensure confidentiality of information and protection of the identity of the whistle blower. (j) Conflict Resolution Amicable settlement through alternative dispute resolution

-- 2) Has the code of ethics or conduct been disseminated to all directors, senior management and employees?
-Yes. - 3) Discuss how the company implements and monitors compliance with the code of ethics or conduct.
+2) Has the code of ethics or conduct been disseminated to all directors, senior management and employees?

+3) Discuss how the company implements and monitors compliance with the code of ethics or conduct.